PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

     Solving :eq:`focops-eq-4` is computationally impractical for large state or action spaces as it requires calculating the partition function :math:`Z_{\lambda,\nu}(s)`, which often involves evaluating a high-dimensional integral or sum.
     Furthermore, :math:`\lambda` and :math:`\nu` depend on :math:`k` and should be adapted at every iteration.

-So in this section, we will introduce you to how FOCOPS practically implements its algorithm purpose.
-In practice, though hyperparameter sweeps, FOCOPS found that a fixed :math:`\lambda` provides good results, which means the value of :math:`\lambda` does not have to be updated.
+This section will introduce you to how FOCOPS practically implements its algorithm purpose.
+In practice, though hyperparameter sweeps, FOCOPS found that a fixed :math:`\lambda` provides good results, which means the value :math:`\lambda` does not have to be updated.
 However, :math:`\nu` needs to be continuously adapted during training to ensure cost-constraint satisfaction.
 FOCOPS appeals to an intuitive heuristic for determining :math:`\nu` based on primal-dual gradient methods.
-With strong duality, the optimal :math:`\lambda^*` and :math:`\nu^*` minimizes the dual function :eq:`focops-eq-4` which then be denoted as :math:`L(\pi^*,\lambda,\nu)`.
+With strong duality, the optimal :math:`\lambda^*` and :math:`\nu` minimizes the dual function :eq:`focops-eq-4`, which is then denoted as :math:`L(\pi^*,\lambda,\nu)`.
 By applying gradient descent w.r.t :math:`\nu` to minimize :math:`L(\pi^*,\lambda,\nu)`, we obtain:

 .. card::
     :class-header: sd-bg-success  sd-text-white sd-font-weight-bold